IscoRuta98/nmb-technical-assessment/README.md

 ```

 3. Workbook
-- The `workbook.ipynb` is Jupyter notebook with the code and insights that I have conducted.
+- The `workbook.ipynb` is a Jupyter notebook with the code and insights that I have conducted.